The Story

 Then photography came into my life

 As a kid, I remember enjoying taking photos with my little 110 camera, purchasing flashes at the local drug store.
-And then purchasing an Ansel Adams poster and a print of a glacial lake when I was in High School.
+And then getting an Ansel Adams poster and a print of a glacial lake when I was in High School.
 Once married, I started taking photos when traveling and then, once we started having kids, I got my first DSLR to capture memories of the family.

 In 2015, it all came together